Convergence Analysis of Sequential Federated Learning on Heterogeneous Data: Proofs of Theorem

-In the following, we focus on a single training round, and hence we drop the superscripts $r$ for a while, e.g., writing $\rvx_{m,k}$ to replace $\rvx_{m,k}^{(r)}$.
+\begin{proof} In the following, we focus on a single training round, and hence we drop the superscripts $r$ for a while, e.g., writing $\rvx_{m,k}$ to replace $\rvx_{m,k}^{(r)}$.
 Specially, we would like to use $\rvx$ to replace $\rvx_{1,0}^{(r)}$.
-Without otherwise stated, the expectation is conditioned on $\rvx^{(r)}$.
+Unless otherwise stated, the expectation is conditioned on $\rvx^{(r)}$.